JiDai/basic-hot-reload/Readme.md

 This a very small app to demonstrates the usage of React Hot Loader

 Requirements:
-- Webpack 1
+- Webpack 2.2
 - Redux 3.6
-- React Hot Loader 3
+- React Hot Loader 3 beta 6

 Works for
 * Components